-His main research interests are in international political economy, the political economy of development, and the politics of ethnicity and nationalism.
-His regional expertise is the Middle East.
-His particular concern is to bring the Middle East into international political economy (IPE).
-From 2014-2017 he conducted was the first comprehensive study of the political and economic effects of Gulf investment in non-oil Arab states with funding by the Leverhulme Trust.
+His main research interest lies in Middle East political economy.
+From 2014-2017 he conducted a study of the political and economic effects of Gulf investment in non-oil Arab states with funding by the Leverhulme Trust.

 Hannes is the author of “Citizen Hariri: Neoliberal politics in Lebanon” (Hurst: London, 2016/Oxford University Press: New York, 2017) He uses the political biography of Lebanese businessman-politician Rafiq Hariri (1944-2005) as a prism to examine how changes in global neoliberalism reshaped Lebanese politics.
 He has published in a variety of academic journals including Globalizations, Third World Quarterly, Nationalism and Ethnic Politics, and the Arab Studies Journal.